JasonLovesDoggo/toyreduce/README.md

 A tiny, hackable distributed MapReduce system written in Go.

-It implements the core ideas from Google's MapReduce paper with some aspects of Hadoop's architecture: **automatic parallelization, fault-tolerant task scheduling, distributed intermediate storage, and peer-to-peer data transfer** — all over plain HTTP.
+It implements the core ideas from Google's MapReduce paper with some aspects of Hadoop's architecture: **automatic parallelization, fault-tolerant task scheduling, distributed intermediate storage, and peer-to-peer data transfer** over plain HTTP.

 Workers store intermediate data locally and shuffle via P2P, eliminating the centralized storage bottleneck.
 Includes a real-time web UI for job monitoring and submission.